nkishore2210/mdp-representation/README.md

 If resulting state is High → -10.

-Optionally add a small penalty for switching (e.g., −1) if you want to discourage frequent flips.
+Adding a small penalty for switching (e.g., −1) if you want to discourage frequent flips.
 (Immediate reward = reward of next state ± action cost.)

 ### Graphical Representation